 The design horizons considered in the 2009 FSEIS were 2008 (ETC) and 2028 (ETC+20).
-Because the path to construction did not follow the Project schedule anticipated in the 2009 FSEIS, traffic volumes in the Project study area were reviewed as part of a Project Reevaluation prepared in May 2019.
-The Reevaluation included a comprehensive compilation of historic volume data for the period 2003-2016.
+Because the path to construction did not follow the Project schedule anticipated in the 2009 FSEIS, traffic volumes in the Project study area were reviewed as part of a Project Reevaluation prepared in May 2019.2 The Reevaluation included a comprehensive compilation of historic volume data for the period 2003-2016.
 The reevaluation of traffic conditions concluded that, although the Project's construction schedule has been pushed out, the traffic data and forecasts utilized for the Project from the 2009 FSEIS are still relevant.
 This is because actual traffic data collected in the Project area in recent years shows that the modeling for the 2009 FSEIS used aggressive growth assumptions, resulting in a higher forecast of traffic volumes than has occurred to date.
-Thus, traffic volumes have not yet reached the levels forecast for the 2008 ETC, making it appropriate to continue to use the 2008 forecast traffic volumes for the ETC of the Project or the elements of the design.
+Thus, traffic volumes have not yet reached the levels forecast for the 2008 ETC, making it appropriate to continue to use the 2008 forecast traffic volumes for the ETC of the Project.
+However, these design volumes are not so high as to affect the overall objectives of the Project or the elements of the design.